alpyd/Computer-System-Fundamentals-2024-Alp-Ryan/Assignment 3/README.txt

 Ryan Amer (ramer2)

 Introduction:
-From experimental testing on different parameters of a cache with 8192 bytes and 16 byte block size, the optimal determined combination was a cache with 8-way set associativity with a write-allocate miss policy, write-back hit policy, and a least recently used eviction policy.
+From experimental testing on different parameters of a cache with 8192 bytes and 16 byte block size, the cache configuration that has the best overall effectiveness was a cache with 8-way set associativity with a write-allocate miss policy, write-back hit policy, and a least recently used eviction policy.
 The performance of each cache configuration was determined by looking at the cache's total cycles, a practical measure of the efficiency of each operation, and the cache's hit rate, an indicator for better use of locality.
 Additionally, the feasibility of the cache configuration was taken into account significantly when deciding the set associativity, as engineers would likely not want to incur the additional complexity and cost of adding more associativity if there was no real benefit.
-The miss peanlty and the number of extra bits required for the different configurations, such as tracking tags, validity, and dirty bits, were also considered when assessing performance, but they beared less importance on the final selection of parameters because the miss penalty would be factored into the efficiency of the total cycles and there were no constraints on using extra bits.
+The miss peanlty and the number of extra bits required for the different configurations, such as tracking tags, validity, and dirty bits, were also considered when assessing performance, but they beared less importance on the final selection of parameters because the miss penalty would be factored into the efficiency of the total cycles and utilizing extra bits could be helpful if it leads to better efficiency.

 Methods:
 Each combination of parameters was run using the inputs provided in gcc.trace, which simulated a realsitic series of load and store commands that a cache may experience.